 VECTREN wants a new power plant and more rate hikes!
 Tell them NO WAY!

-Vectren recently filed a request with the Indiana Utility Regulatory Commission (IURC) to raise your rates nearly $1 BILLION to pay for the construction of an unneeded and oversized gas-fired power plant, and to pay for compliance projects at their obsolete coal-fired power plants.
+On February 20, 2018, Vectren filed a request with the Indiana Utility Regulatory Commission (IURC) to raise your rates nearly $1 BILLION to pay for the construction of an unneeded and oversized gas-fired power plant, and to pay for compliance projects at their obsolete coal-fired power plants.

 Specifically, Vectren is asking the IURC permission for: